 The PhD student will perform DMC simulations to investigate macromolecular diffusion in crowded colloids showing a degree of ordering.
 Systems of anisotropic particles are especially attractive as they provide a wide spectrum of packing architectures and thus the basis to gain a full understanding of macromolecular diffusion in ordered media.
 The main objective of this PhD project is providing a more complete insight into the physics of macromolecular diffusion under complex, but more realistic, conditions, including unsteady-state processes, which alter the thermodynamic equilibrium over time, and inhomogeneous systems, whose physical properties, such as density and ordering, are space-dependent.
 In Year 1, the student will investigate the diffusion of macromolecules, initially modelled as spherical tracers, in liquid crystals of board-like particles.
 In Year 2, the student will study the effect of an external field forcing the reorientation of the board-like particles and influencing the trajectory of macromolecules.
 In Year 3, spatial homogeneities (e.g. density gradients resulting from phase coexistence) will be investigated.
 This study will promote an understanding of macromolecular diffusion in especially complex environments whose properties are often time and space-dependent.

 This research project is funded by the Leverhulme Trust Research Project Grant RPG-2018-415.

-Applicants should have a first honours degree (or equivalent if non-UK) in Physics, Chemical Engineering, Physical Chemistry or related subjects.
+Applicants should have a strong background in Physics, Chemical Engineering, Physical Chemistry or related subjects.
 Proven experience in molecular simulation and modelling or programming is highly desirable.